Banker Bets Explained

 Tennis is a head-to-head sport between two players and almost always has a clear winner and a loser.
 With grand slam tournaments, the ATP tour, the WTA tour, and other competitions and contests, tennis offers a wide range of events for punters to find banker bets.

-With tennis, you will usually find many events with a clear difference in skill and form between two players.
+With tennis, you, as a betting pro, will usually find many events with a clear difference in skill and form between two players.
 For example, a seed player faces an unseeded opponent.
 In these situations where the outcome is almost guaranteed, there is room for a banker bet.

 Let’s say that you have these tennis selections in a sportsbook: